RogierWV/RogierWV.github.io/index.md

 layout: home
 ---
 This site will host additional projects and ideas.
+Subjects may include things other than software engineering such as guitar equipment.